 I didn’t realize how great a loss it was for another member of that admirable generation to pass away.

 Then we got word… “this might be the end.”

 And my heart sank to the pit of my stomache.

 I remember my very first race at my very first track and field day in the third grade at Victor Lauriston Public school.
 My gangly and accident-prone stick legs finally did something right.
 I crossed that finish line before all of my peers.
 I crossed that line… but looking back, I see that I never stopped running.
 I never stopped racing from that moment until now.

-By the time I was 23 years old I was a business owner and employer, a service provider to hundreds, an editor-in-chief of a woman’s magazine, a worship leader and involved in almost every musical or production that my older sister directed at our old church.
+By the time I was 23 years old I was a business owner and employer, a service provider to hundreds, an editor-in-chief of a woman’s magazine, a worship leader and involved in almost every production I could manage.
 My husband and I hosted dinners all the time… sometimes reaching a guest list of 150 people.
 We travelled.
 We were both constantly on the go and insanely busy.
 But I just kept “running the race that was set before me” because I was headed somewhere important… and everyone knows that you don’t stop in the middle of a race.

 If “home is where the heart is” then my heart must be about an acre wide.